munificent/craftinginterpreters/book/methods-and-initializers.md

 ## Optimized Invocations

-Our VM correctly implements the language's semantics for method calls.
+Our VM correctly implements the language's semantics for method calls and initializers.
 We could stop here.
-But the main reason we are building an entire second implementation of Lox from scratch to execute faster than our old Java interpreter.
-Right now, method calls even in clox are pretty slow.
+But the main reason we are building an entire second implementation of Lox from scratch is to execute faster than our old Java interpreter.
+Right now, method calls even in clox are slow.

 Lox's semantics define a method invocation as two operations -- accessing the method and then calling the result.
 Our VM must support those as separate operations because the user *can* separate them.
-You can access a method without calling and then invoke the bound method later.
+You can access a method without calling it and then invoke the bound method later.
 Nothing we've implemented so far is unnecessary.

 But *always* executing those as separate operations has a significant cost.
-Every single time a Lox program accesses and invokes a method, the runtime heap allocates a new ObjBoundMethod, initializes its fields, then pulls them right back out.
-Eventually, the GC has to spend some time freeing all of those ephemeral bound methods.
+Every single time a Lox program accesses and invokes a method, the runtime heap-allocates a new ObjBoundMethod, initializes its fields, then pulls them right back out.
+Later, the GC has to spend time freeing all of those ephemeral bound methods.

 Most of the time, a Lox program accesses a method and and then immediately calls it.
 The bound method is created by one bytecode instruction and then consumed by